ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 ### Stretch Requirements:
 - As a user, I want to be able to create multiple watchlists instead of having to deal with the same watchlist every time. [✔️]
-- As a user, I want to know on which streaming platforms the movies are availble. [✔️]
+- As a user, I want to know on which streaming platforms the movies are available. [✔️]
 - As a user, I want to watch the trailer of the selected movie conveniently. [✔️]

 <hr></hr>

 ## Tech-Stack:
 ### Front-End:
+- <strong>CSS:</strong> We used Cascading Style Sheets (CSS) and Material-UI styles to style our components and create consistent, beautiful designs that are industry-standard and user-centric.
+These styles were used in a combination of both external stylesheets for the root of the project and in-line styling to style individual small components.
+With these technologies, we achieved a highly maintainable and scalable styling architecture that provided us with appropriate animations and responsiveness options.
+Compared to other styling solutions like Bootstrap or Tailwind CSS, Material-UI and CSS integrate seamlessly and this approach allowed for a better alignment with our design requirements without sacrificing the ease of use.
 - <strong>React.js:</strong> We used React.js to create our reusable components and user interface.
 The modular, component-based architecture allows for reusable code without the need for reinventing the wheel every time you want to create something new, making the development process efficient and the application as a whole, scalable.
 React's virtual DOM ensures that the entire page doesn't have to be re-rendered every time there is a small change in the state, creating faster loading times and seamless user experiences.
 Compared to other frameworks like Angular.js or Vue.js, React.js works really well with our choice of back-end technologies and also has large community support online, making debugging and bug fixes really easy and an ideal choice for the project.
 - <strong>Material-UI:</strong> For the user interface, we used Material-UI as the open-source React component library.
 This library provides ready-made components, designed for production, right out of the box and is credible as it uses Google's Material Design guidelines.
 Furthermore, Material-UI components are consistent, meaning we could ensure the same styles in different functions, instead of having to worry about inconsistent styling.
 A big advantage of Material-UI components is that they are customizable, so you don't have to use the styles provided by default and have a lot of freedom when it comes to styling.
 - <strong>Redux Toolkit:</strong> We used Redux for state management.
 This allowed us to create a single source of truth for all the states in our project and helped us avoid prop drilling and the complicated use of hooks.
 With a state tree, we used pure reducer functions to dispatch actions during events which not only helped us during debugging but also while tracking a state across multiple components.
 Compared to other alternatives like MobX or Zustand, Redux has support for asynchronous operations as well which proved really useful during our API requests.
 - <strong>Axios:</strong> We used Axios as the promise-based HTTP client to make requests to both external, third-party APIs as well as to our backend servers.
-The simplicity and ease of use and the minimal setup helped in rapid and efficient development while also providing useful error handling and authentication facilities for asynchronous requests.
+The simplicity, ease of use, and minimal setup helped in rapid and efficient development while providing useful error handling and authentication facilities for asynchronous requests.
 The main benefit of Axios is that it allows for cleaner code by handling request and response parameter transformations in the promise itself without having to wait for the promise to be resolved or rejected.
 Compared to native HTTP clients like Fetch, Axios provides a more feature-rich and developer-friendly interface to work with.

 ### Back-End:
 - <strong>Node.js:</strong> Since our project needs to be updated in real-time and makes use of asynchronicity, we used Node.js as not only is it highly scalable, but also has packages that allow developers to implement various functionalities.
 Node.js also supports multiple client-server connections at once, so it can handle multiple connections with minimal overhead.
 Comparing Node.js to other back-end frameworks like Python or Java Spring, Node.js is written in JavaScript making it an ideal use case for the project.
 It has a large online community, enables working with RESTful APIs more easily, is secure, and supports extensive libraries and frameworks like Express.js.